2012 GMC Yukon

 Both V8s have a system that idles half the cylinders when not needed, though the reality is that condition occurs infrequently in big trucks.

-The Hybrid Yukon offers big gains in city fuel economy, netting EPA numbers of 20/23 mpg.
+The Hybrid Yukon offers big gains in city fuel economy, netting EPA numbers of 20/23 mpg City/Highway.
 Real-world drives show EPA numbers for hybrids remain on the optimistic side, however.
-In back-to-back drives between hybrid and standard GM SUVs we found the standard truck (which is lighter than the hybrid) edged the hybrid on highway fuel economy while the hybrid was better in urban environs; we found the hybrid got 17 mpg in city and suburban driving versus 13 mpg for the 5.3-liter.
-EPA diesel numbers on the other hand seem to skew pessimistic, with the Mercedes GL and ML350, Volkswagen Touareg, Audi Q7 and BMW X5 diesel all in the 17-19/23-26 City/Highway range.
+In back-to-back drives between hybrid and standard GM SUVs we found the standard truck (which is lighter than the hybrid) edged the hybrid on highway fuel economy while the hybrid was better in urban environs; we found the hybrid got 17 mpg in city and suburban driving versus 13 mpg for the 5.3-liter a substantial difference.

 Driving a Yukon is pleasant.
 Power comes on smoothly, with no surges or hiccups, and it is accompanied by a pleasant tone that reminds us of classic dual exhaust.
 Transitions effected by the fuel-management system are invisible, with the only indication a telltale in the information display in the tachometer.
 The 6-speed automatic sorts out gears well.
 It has a manual shift function managed by a rocker switch in the handgrip on the column shift lever that rev-matches downshifts, but unlike most competitors you must first move the lever to M to use the rocker.